junymc/junymc.github.io/_posts/2020-01-05-javascript_project_shoe_collection_spa.markdown

 permalink:  javascript_project_shoe_collection_spa
 ---

-Finally I moved another step closer to become a programmer!
-Everytime I do my project, I feel like "This is the hardest one!" but after I start a new project, the hardest one changes to the new one.
-Not because I said that, this javascript project is definately the hartest one.
-Even though while I was in the half way, I was still confused and wasn't sure why I needed this function, what these classes do...
-Hopefully, I can understand more about javascript after I go over about my project writing this blog.
+I finally moved another step closer to becoming a programmer.
+Throughout my time at Flatiron I'd enter every project as if it was the most difficult only to find out the next project would be even harder.
+However, this javascript project has definitely been the most challenging.
+Even midway through the project I was still confused and could not understand why I would need certain functions or what some classes do.
+Hopefully as I go through the process of what I did to complete this application it will better assist with my own understanding javascript because I am having to explain it all to you through my blog entry

 ## Backend - Rails API
-I have two models for this API.
-Brand class and Shoe class.
-Their relationship is `has_many` and `belongs_to`.
+I have two models for this API, the Brand class and Shoe class.
+Their relationship is based on `has_many` and `belongs_to`.

 ```
 class Brand < ApplicationRecord